 It’s long been observed that phytoestrogen crops such as red clover suppress the estrogen and fertility of livestock.
 It’s even been proposed that plants evolved phytoestrogens to reduce the fertility of female herbivores and prevent overgrazing.

 In a chapter called “Agriculture and Selection for High Levels of Estrogen,” evolutionary biologist Grazyna Jasienska makes the case that ancient humans evolved higher levels of estradiol as a way to adapt to agriculture and phytoestrogen-rich plant food.
-In that context, it could be said that those of us with agrarian ancestors are “hormonally calibrated” to a relatively high intake of phytoestrogens to shelter us from our own high estrogen.
+In that context, it could be said that those of us with agrarian ancestors are hormonally calibrated to a relatively high intake of phytoestrogens to shelter us from our own high estrogen.

-How phytoestrogens affect women’s hormones
+How phytoestrogens can benefit women’s health and hormones

 For women of reproductive age, phytoestrogens have a beneficial anti-estrogen effect and help to promote the healthy metabolism or detoxification of estrogen.
 Food-based phytoestrogens may even help to prevent some hormone-sensitive cancers.